ELCA candidates for ordination who attend non-ELCA seminaries must engage in all three of the candidacy steps:

 Affiliation with The Lutheran Theological Seminary at Philadelphia begins with submission of an admission application and the ELCA affiliation fee to the seminary.
 Failure to affiliate in your first year of full-time seminary study or equivalent will result in the assessment of a late affiliation fee.
 Forms and information are available from the Admissions Office.

-After your application has been approved, the seminary Dean will assign you an LTSP faculty advisor.
+After your application has been approved, the Director of Student Services will assign you an LTSP faculty advisor.
 The Dean and the advisor are available to consult with you about your course planning, both at your home school, should you need advice, and as you undertake your “Lutheran Year.”
 The seminary’s Director of Contextual Education is available to assist you in planning for internship and CPE, which are required of all candidates for ELCA ordination.
 Your faculty advisor will sit in on your endorsement and approval panels.

 The Lutheran Year is your opportunity to spend a prescribed amount of time (as set by your candidacy committee) on a Lutheran campus, enhancing your understanding of and appreciation for Lutheran theology and practice and studying alongside your future colleagues in ministry.
 You should select courses that enhance your ability to articulate your faith and sense of call as you prepare for your approval panel.
 Your candidacy committee may have particular courses they want you to take.
 If not, your faculty advisor can assist you in selecting those courses that best complement your work at your home school.
 Upon completion of a full Lutheran Year at LTSP, you would be eligible to receive a Certificate of Theological Study at graduation.

 If you have already earned your MDiv before coming to LTSP for your Lutheran Year, you can elect to take your Lutheran Year courses toward an STM degree.
-Contact the Director of Graduate Studies, Dr. David D. Grafton email@example.com if you are interested in the possibility.
-You would need separately to be admitted to the STM program.
+Contact the Admissions Office at firstname.lastname@example.org if you are interested in this possibility.